Basic leucine zipper and W2 domain-containing protein 2: Protein

 There are two known isoforms of BZW2.
 Isoform 1 is 419 amino acids long and is the most abundant form.
 Isoform 2 is 225 amino acids, containing only 11 exons and a shorter N-terminus.

 The coded protein is 419 amino acids long and weighs 48.3 kDa.
 As described in the name, the protein contains a leucine-zipper motif.
 Four “L……” repeats are present in the beginning, giving rise to the characteristic leucine zipper helix within the 3D structure.
-An eIF5C domain follows the leucine motif, which is apart of proteins that are important for strict regulation of cellular processes.
+An eIF5C domain follows the leucine motif, which is a part of proteins that are important for strict regulation of cellular processes.

 The amino acid composition of BZW2 has a higher amount of lysines and a lower amount of prolines in humans but a higher glutamic acid composition in its orthologs.
 The human BZW2 protein has an overall charge of -3 which can go down to -9 in orthologs.
 There are no significant charge clusters.
 There is also a KELQ repeat that has remained conserved in animals.

 The secondary structure contains a majority of alpha helices.
 There are 19 alpha helices in all orthologs, except for two additional beta sheets which are absent in humans.
 The tertiary structure forms a repeated fold of alpha-helices, a structure that is conserved through bacteria.